AlexLoyko/orchard-frontend/README.md

 # orchard-frontend

-NOTE: Hosted version of the app: http://159.65.172.142:3000
+# Hosted version of the app:
+http://159.65.172.142:3000

 # IMPORTANT: